-ii) Modified Test

-- Step 1 In the modified Allen test, one hand is examined at a time. - Step 2 The hand is elevated, and the subject is asked to clench their first for about 30 seconds. - Step 3 Firm pressure is applied over the ulnar and the radial arteries so as to occlude both of them. - Step 4 Still elevated, the hand is then opened.
-It should appear blanched (pallor may be observed at the fingernails). - Step 5 Ulnar pressure is released while radial pressure in maintained, and the colour should return within 5 to 15 seconds.
+In the modified Allen test, one hand is examined at a time.

+The hand is elevated and the subject is asked to clench their fist for about 30 seconds.

+Firm pressure is applied over the ulnar and the radial arteries so as to occlude both of them.

+Still elevated, the hand is then opened.
+It should appear blanched (pallor may be observed at the finger nails).

+Ulnar pressure is released while radial pressure in maintained, and the colour should return within 5 to 15 seconds.